International

 indeed, it would probably increase such division (zakah

-is considered below). • would certainly not
+is considered below).

-cause inflation but could cause a deflation with a much
+cause a deflation with a much slower-moving economy.

-slower-moving economy. • could result in such
+• could result in such a tight supply of money/credit

-a tight supply of money/credit that it would seem to be
+that it would seem to be impossible for large sums to

-for feasible investment projects.
-Such projects are essential
+become quickly available for feasible investment projects.

-if poverty is to be removed and a green environment established.
+and a green environment established.

 Moreover, the use of only gold does not necessarily:–

-• introduce economic democracy including some form
+• introduce economic democracy including some

-• focus on the real productive economy •
+• focus on the real productive economy

-allow everyone to own productive capital • allow
+• allow everyone to own productive capital

-destiny • end the practice of riba
+• end the practice of riba (interest) |

-xxxxxThus the
+xxxxxThus

-present lethargy and become a new comity of proud, self-reliant
+its present lethargy and become a new comity of proud, self-reliant

 societies.